Ama Dablam Climb Frequently Asked Questions

 How difficult is Ama Dablam?

 How hard is Ama Dablam?
-You need to have solid rock climbing and cramponing skills and be able to climb and rappel with a pack on.
+You need to have solid rock-climbing and cramponing skills and be able to climb and rappel with a pack on.
 You'll be jumaring on fixed ropes.
 There are several short, steep sections of near vertical ice and rock on the spectacular ridge between Camp 1 and Camp 3 that require strength and technique.
 Up high on Ama Dablam climbers need to be ready for very cold temperatures and wind, so proper equipment is critical.
 Most importantly, you need good common sense and the ability to learn and adapt.
 On Ama Dablam climbers typically do not rope up to each other, but instead ascend and descend using fixed ropes, so it is common for climbers to move together but at the same time be semi-independent on the mountain between camps.
 We will provide a walkie-talkie to each climber/sherpa team so they can stay in contact.
 The IMG staff will be available for consultation in all aspects of the expedition.

 What kind of guide support can I expect?